MeltanoLabs/tap-slack/README.md

-# tap-slack
+# tap-slack [Under Development]

-`tap-slack` is a Singer tap for Slack.
+`tap-slack` is a Singer tap for Slack, built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+**THIS PROJECT IS CURRENTLY UNDER DEVELOPMENT AND NOT SUITABLE FOR USE**

 ## Installation